Tyrrion7126/test-react-mui/README.md

 ## About this repository
-A simple personal portfolio website using React.js library with Material UI framework.
+This repo is for my personal portfolio website using React.js library with Material UI.

 [React](https://reactjs.org/) is a popular JavaScript library for building user interfaces.